Your employer might be watching you. Should you care?

 Imagine if your employer recorded your every click, step, conversation, and bathroom break to determine your mood, how well you collaborate with people of the same sex, and if you are likely to quit your job next month.
 This new wave of workforce data analytics, catching on in many industries globally, is raising tough questions in Switzerland with its strong culture of trust and privacy.

-Recently, an employee at a university in Lucerne found an infrared sensorexternal link under his desk.
-While the university claimed the sensors are intended to monitor occupancy rates for building planning purposes, some employees couldn’t brush off the unsettling feeling that they were being watched.
+Recently, an employee at the University of Applied Sciences in Lucerne found an infrared sensorexternal link under his desk.
+The university says it informed employees ahead of time about the installation and that it only intends to monitor occupancy rates for building planning purposes.
+However, some employees told the newspaper 20 Minutes that it couldn’t brush off the unsettling feeling that they were being watched.

 Artificial intelligence, machine learning and Big Data are making possible what human resource managers could only imagine a decade ago.
 But the technologies are not without controversy.